JMalaer1993/COMP-TIA-SYO-701-NOTES/CHAPTER-3.md

        - ACL - Access Control Lists.
 Identifies traffic to be allowed and traffic to be denied.
 Also used in firewalls.
 Filters traffic                  based on IP address, ports, and protocols based on rules.
        - Implicit Deny - All traffic that is not explicity allowed (based on the rules) is automatically denied.
 The last rule in the                    ACL.
     + Default Gateway - The router is the default gateway of a network connecting the LAN to the internet.
+    + Routing Table - Guides packets towards their destination via the most optimal path possible.
+    + Route Command - The route command can be used to display and manipulate the routing table on a Linux computer.
  * SNMP - Simple Network Management Protocol.
 Monitors and manages network devices such as switches and routers.
+Does NOT transfer data over a network.
     + SNMP Traps - SNMP agents send information through notifications to SNMP managers.
 These notifications are known as SNMP traps or device traps.
     + SNMPv3 - Version 1 and version 2 both have vulnerabilities, but version 3 uses encryption.
 Used to provide secure management of a system.
  * Firewalls -  Monitors and manages incoming and outgoing traffic.